 But then the crowds started to decline.
 And his disciples reported that Jesus was starting to attract the crowds that had once gone to John.
 They were indignant.

 But John was not.
 He knew who was greater.
 And it was not John.
 John had come to prepare the way for Jesus.
-It was only right that Jesus eclipse him.
+It was only right that Jesus should eclipse him.
 He must increase.
-That John fade into the background and decrease.
+And John should fade into the background and decrease.